superchris/stirtrek-2024/index.md

 - High availabity, concurrent
 - Phoenix Channels
   - An thin abstraction over WebSockets
+  - Proven to scale to millions of *stateful* connections per server

 ---

 # Why is this approach better?
-- Higher level of abstraction
-- Events and state vs request/response
-- State lives on the server
+- State lives in a single place: the server
   - Not shared
   - Immutable
+- This lets us operate at a higher level of abstraction
+- Events and state vs request/response

 ---